bunq/sdk_java/src/main/java/com/bunq/sdk/exception/EXCEPTIONS.md

 ## Exceptions
 When you make a request via the SDK, there is a chance of request failing due to various reasons.
-When such a failure happens, an exception corresponding to the error occurred is raised.
+When such a failure happens, an exception corresponding to the error occurred is thrown.

 ----